Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Data, Sample Characteristics, and Experimental Design

-The effectiveness of algorithmic decision aids depends on if and when workers choose to use them.
+The effectiveness of algorithmic decision aids depends on whether workers choose to use them.
 Since workers were strongly encouraged but not required to consult the tool in our setting, the policy-relevant treatment effect is the intent-to-treat (ITT) effect of access to the algorithm.
 Using de-identified discussion notes, we ascertain that workers wrote down algorithm scores in at least 73 percent of instances when available in our sample (Table \ref{tab:firststage}).
 This fraction of observed and recorded scores is relatively constant across the algorithm risk score distribution (Table \ref{tab:firststage}, column 2).
 The recorded share is likely an underestimate: workers may have consulted the tool but forgotten to write down the score in their meeting notes.
 Our estimates show that workers regularly chose to consult the algorithm, even though there were no professional repercussions for not using it.

 Random assignment is important for estimating unbiased causal effects of algorithm availability on outcomes.
 We check for evidence of random assignment with a balance test, regressing assignment status on a vector of salient pre-randomization observable characteristics.
-Table \ref{tab:balance} suggests that the algorithm was randomized successfully: we do not find joint significance of the coefficients on observable characteristics.
-The \textit{p}-value of the F-test is 0.503 in the full sample, and 0.106 in the hospital sample.
-Our main findings are robust to controlling for all the variables in the balance test (Row "With Controls" of Appendix Table \ref{tab:HealthRobustness}), confirming that our results cannot be explained by differences in an extensive set of observables.
+Table \ref{tab:balance} confirms that the algorithm was randomized successfully (\textit{p}-value of the F-test is 0.74).